 - To add insult to injury, your driving privileges will not be automatically reinstated after the suspension period expires and you will be required to apply for reinstatement to the Director of the DMV.

-What are the penalties for driving with a suspended license in NJ?
+penalties for driving with a suspended license?

 For a first offense, you will be fined $500 and may face an extended suspension of 6 months.